How to pay off debt and become debt free and shift your money mindset

 My life and my finances are completely different today than they were even just a few years ago.
 It is due to the steps I took to change my mindset about money, to face my debt, to become more grateful, to be more responsible and finally get in control of my money so it didn’t control me.
 Not only am I almost completely debt free now ((I have a small amount of student loan debt still remaining & have some medical debt I’m working on paying off ), my credit score has improved from 515 to 830 and continues to rise each month!
 (Anything 800-900 is considered excellent!)

-In this post I want to share what I did and how I shifted my mindset and my actions around money to become debt free.
+In this post, I want to share what I did and how I shifted my mindset and my actions around money to become debt free.
 I hope these steps and tips will help you.

 1. I had a debt intervention and faced my debt.
 I sat down and added up the credit card balances and all the debts I owed.
-The total number was a astounding!
+The total number was astounding!
 It was way more than I realized.
-I made myself actually look at my income vs my expenses and true amount of debt I was in.
+I made myself actually look at my income vs my expenses and the true amount of debt I was in.

-Before that I was living in denial as I never looked at (or wanted to know) my actual total debt number.
+Before that, I was living in denial as I never looked at (or wanted to know) my actual total debt number.
 I was paying a little on each card, transferring balances and still using my credit cards.
 The day I really added it up and looked at it I had a breakdown.
 I cried the ugly cry.
 I felt so ashamed, so guilty and so burdened.
 I had not been a good steward with my finances or possessions.
-I had to come to grips with the fact that I had a spending problem and a debt problem and face it head on.
+I had to come to grips with the fact that I had a spending problem and a debt problem and face it head-on.

 2. I had to decide to do something about it, stop making excuses and to live my life differently.
 Many people say they want to be debt free or financially stable.
 In fact, that was one of my main life goals and a big reason why I decided to be self-employed was so that I could create my own financial future.
 Like Dave Ramsey says, “You have to live like no one else in order to live like no one else”(or something like that).
 I had to stop saying I wanted to be debt free and stop making excuses for my debt.
 I had to start living like someone who wanted to be debt free.

 I didn’t go all crazy and sell my car, stop eating out or stop buying new clothes.
 I just started making better choices and thinking more about what I was doing with my money.
 As a Christ follower, I was extremely convicted about being a good steward with my finances and possessions.
-I was not an overly materialistic person, but I did often use shopping, travelling, spending money on things I did not need to fill a void in my life or make me feel better about myself.
+I was not an overly materialistic person, but I did often use shopping, traveling, spending money on things I did not need to fill a void in my life or make me feel better about myself.
 I had to have a heart shift along with a mindset shift on possessions.

 Whenever I would want to buy something or go do something I would have to stop and think about the long term consequences of spending that money.
-Sure, it would make me feel good for a moment but I could take that $100 and put it towards my debt and be debt free maybe a few weeks sooner.
+Sure, it would make me feel good for a moment but I could take that $100 and put it towards my debt and be debt free a few weeks sooner.
 Being debt-free and financially stable/independent became more important and fulfilling to me than spending $ I didn’t have and trying to impress people I didn’t need to impress.

 3. I created a Spending Plan and tracked every dollar going out and coming in.
 I still to this day use a simple Excel spreadsheet as a Spending Plan & an Income vs Expenses Tracking Sheet.
 I do not like the word “budget”.
 It just feels too restrictive and depressing to me.
 Mentally, a “spending plan” makes me feel like I am more in control of my money and still able to spend it – just spending it responsibly.